eternal-2000/gemmini/Readme.md

 528 x 528 matrices, and so on, until finally testing random 4800 x 4800 matrices.

-An easier option is to benchmark with the Python script `tests/solo_bench.py`.
-This assumes that the location of the executable `solo_test` is `builddir`, and will generate a plot showing performance as a function of size.
+An easier visual option is to benchmark with the Python script `tests/solo_bench.py`.
+This assumes that the location of the executable `Xgemm_solo_test` is `builddir`, and will generate a plot showing performance as a function of size.

-# Cache parameter notes #
+# <a id="Cache-section"></a>Cache parameter notes #

 Some good choices of cache parameters can be suggested by running the Python script `get_cache_params.py`.
 This suggests cache parameters